ZalozbaDev/speech_recognition_acoustic_model_training/step4_speaker_adaptation/README.md

 # Model adaptation

 The acoustic models can be adapted to fixed conditions for improved performance.
-In case the application is operated withion constant acoustic conditions (speaker, microphone), the general purpose model can be adjusted to these conditions.
+In case the application is operated within constant acoustic conditions (speaker, microphone), the general purpose model can be adjusted to these conditions.

 For this purpose, recordings of sentences within these conditions need to be created.
 Labelling